Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 This system works strightforwardly for any number of players.
 In particular, there is no requirement for *every* card to be played, and two-player games with this scoring system may sometimes specify that the round ends when both players empty their hands, leaving the 8 cards in the draw pile untouched.

 **The player with the highest score at the end of the round becomes the dealer for the next round**.
-(What should happen in the event of a tie here is, once again, unspecified.)
+In the event of a tie, the player who was *earliest* in the turn order becomes the dealer.

 After the desired number of rounds have been played, the player with the highest total score at the end of all the rounds is the winner of the game.

 # Yaku
 As with all hanafuda games, there is variation in the set of allowed yaku.
 However, while point allotments differ, the modern sources used for this page are remarkably consistent in the following list.
 Many of these are classic yaku, found in several other games.
 Nevetheless, it is likely that older games of the *Hana-Awase* name varied greatly in their yaku.